Devon Mansions: Damage during the Blitz

 The area along the south bank of the Thames was heavily targeted by the Luftwaffe during World War II, due to presence of strategically important transport and storage infrastructure.
 As a result, buildings on Tooley Street were often at threat of destruction from German bombs during the Blitz.

-On 29 December 1940, in one of the most devastating bombing raids of the Blitz, German planes attacked the City of London with incendiaries and high-explosive bombs, causing what has been called The Second Great Fire of London.
+On 29 December 1940, in one of the most devastating bombing raids of the Blitz, German planes attacked the City of London with incendiaries and high-explosive bombs, causing what has been called the Second Great Fire of London.

 During this raid, a high explosive bomb landed on Building 3 of Devon Mansions, destroying a 20-metre section of the building between Blocks 12 and 13.
 According to the Civilian War Dead Register of the Commonwealth War Graves Commission, three residents were killed by the blast.

-The damaged section was repaired in full in 1950 - however it is still possible to see the site of the bomb impact, as the brick used to repair the building is of slightly darker colour than its surroundings.
-A plaque also commemorating the event is also visible at street level.
+The damaged section was repaired in full in 1950, but it is still possible to see the site of the bomb impact, as the brick used to repair the building is of slightly darker colour than its surroundings.
+A plaque commemorating the event is visible at street level.